Art and Architecture Program

 Faculty Advisor: Award-winning video artist and writer; MFA, NYU Steinhardt School

-For this research program, students will work with the extraordinary global health crisis of the past three years, and seek ways to use art as a community-repairing force.
+For this research program, students will work with the extraordinary global health crisis of the past three years and seek ways to use art as a community-repairing force.
 We will also discuss what art can do to build communities — its powers and limitations.
-Projects can be approached both as dynamic performances and socially-distanced happenings, or simply as aesthetic experiences/fine art works.
+Projects can be approached as dynamic performances, socially-distanced happenings, or aesthetic experiences/fine artworks.
 We will use writing, video, performance, and the fine arts — but most importantly, discussion and constructive critique.

-All projects will be possible additions to your art portfolio.
-We will cover strategies for portfolio development in one session of class.
-We will also share feedback and comments on work, and discuss ways of taking and giving feedback.
+All projects can be added to your art portfolio.
+In one class session, we will cover strategies for portfolio development.
+We will also share feedback and comments on work and discuss ways of taking and giving feedback.

 Each student will be asked to employ writing as an exploratory lens to help develop their project, but writing is not necessarily a requirement for the final project if a student prefers a different way of presenting their research work.
-Attendance and engagement, discussion, listening and sharing, are as much a part of this creative research seminar as the creation of the artwork.
+Attendance and engagement, discussion, listening, and sharing are as much a part of this creative research seminar as the creation of the artwork.
 Collaborations are encouraged.
-Each student will complete two small projects over the course of the seminar and one creative research project due after the completion of classes; there will be short readings or viewings each week as well.
+Each student will complete two small projects throughout the seminar and one creative research project due after the completion of classes; there will be short readings or viewings each week as well.

 Project Topics:

-How to draw inspiration from your surrounding and circumstances
+How to draw inspiration from your surroundings and circumstances

 How to build a portfolio